joan-wang/cps_d3/README.md

-# Bar Chart
+# Bar Chart - Number of Crimes within 1 mile of school

-Source: Chicago Public Schools Progress Reports SY16-17
+Source: Sample of schools from Chicago Public Schools Progress Reports SY16-17